Eddy Ellwood: Early years/Bodybuilding

 As a teenager, Eddy Ellwood was a boxer but found a lack of local opposition in the light-heavyweight division.
 He stepped up a division to heavyweight and this required more hours in the weight room.

 This resulted in the 19-year-old Ellwood entering a junior bodybuilding contest which he won.

 Eddy went on to win Mr. Britain, and was a five time Professional Mr Universe.

 Strongman

 In 2002, Eddy began competing in strongman, his first major contest was the 2002 Britain's Strongest Man contest.
 Eddy was winning his qualifying heat but suffered a severe biceps tear during the atlas stone event and was forced to withdraw from the competition.

 Ellwood returned the next year and finished 4th at the 2003 Britain's Strongest Man, which earned him an invitation to the 2003 World's Strongest Man contest in Victoria Falls, Zambia.
 Eddy finished 4th again at the 2004 Britain's Strongest Man, and 7th in 2008.

-Eddy also won the England's Strongest Man title three consecutive times from 2003–2005, as well as the IFSA version of England's Strongest Man in 2005.
+Eddy also won the England's Strongest Man title three consecutive times from 2003 to 2005, as well as the IFSA version of England's Strongest Man in 2005.

+Lockdown fine

+In 2022, Ellwood was ordered to pay over £55,000 in fines and costs when found guilty of four breaches of COVID-19 lockdown laws.
+He had allowed people to use his gym in 2021 when gatherings of that kind were illegal.